dracidoupe/graveyard/README.md

 * Skins.
 They are terrible, make the site much harder to develop, makes maintenance costly and doesn't bring almost any value.
 I love them
 * Filters, some of them.
 They are beautifully terrible in the same way skins are
 * User registration approval.
 It's elitists, awful, unfriendly and it makes the site the way it is
+* Focus on user privacy.
+All data is pseudonymous.
+No personal information collected

 ### What will change?